Unifying Theories for Nonequilibrium Statistical Mechanics: Discussion and Comparison

 Since the literature on fluctuation theorems is large, I provide here only a few results.
 The first fluctuation theorems about atomistic trajectories were developed by several groups,\cite{devan02,ggall08} who proved theorems of the form,

-The conditions, $x_0$ or $x_n$, indicate whether the trajectory is initiated from a starting or ending point.
+The symbol, $\asymp$, means asymptotic convergence with large time, $t$.
+The conditioning on coordinates, $x_0$ or $x_n$, indicates whether the trajectory is initiated from a starting or ending point.
 For the transient fluctuation theorem, the microscopic entropy production is identified with the time-integral over a trajectory of length $t$ starting from $\Gamma(0) = \Gamma$,

 where $D(\Gamma)$ is the ratio of phase space volume between the last and next time-step, $| i\mathcal L (d\Gamma) | / |d\Gamma|$.
 Because of the dependence on the starting/ending point, there are differences in the relations and proofs depending on whether the starting states are fixed or chosen at random from an SRB measure (steady-state), whose existence and uniqueness requires additional assumptions.\cite{ggall96}